 Produce policies that directly address the business processes (such as email, web browsing, removable media and personally owned devices) that are vulnerable to malware.
 Scan for malware across your organisation and protect all host and client machines with antivirus solutions that will actively scan for malware.
 Scan information supplied to or from your organisation for malicious content.

 Establish a monitoring strategy and develop supporting policies.
 Take into account previous security incidents and attacks, and your organisation’s incident management policies.
 Continuously monitor inbound and outbound network traffic to identify unusual activity or trends that could indicate attacks and the compromise of data.
 Monitor all ICT systems using Network and Host Intrusion Detection Systems (NIDS/HIDS) and Prevention Systems (NIPS/HIDS).

 Removable media controls

 Produce removable media policies that control the use of removable media for the import and export of information.
 If the use of removable media is unavoidable, limit the types of media that can be used together with the users, systems, and types of information that can be transferred.
 Scan all media for malware using a standalone media scanner before any data is imported into your organisation’s system.

 Home and mobile working

-Assess the risks to all types of mobile working (including remote working where the device connects to the corporate network infrastructure) and develop appropriate security policies.
-Train mobile users on the secure use of their mobile devices for locations they will be working from.
+Assess the risks to all types of mobile working.
+Include remote working where the device connects to the corporate network infrastructure.
+Develop appropriate security policies.
+Train mobile Users on the secure use of their mobile devices for locations they will be working from.
 Apply the secure baseline build to all types of mobile device used.
 Protect data-at-rest using encryption (if the device supports it) and protect data-in-transit using an appropriately configured Virtual Private Network (VPN).